SeanKilleen/seankilleen.github.io/_posts/2021-12-19-santa-sleigh.md

 ### From Visual Studio

-* Create a new solution
+* Create a new solution using the name above
-* Create the two projects above by using the `New Project` dialog and choosing a Class Library project.
+* Create the two projects using the names above by using the `New Project` dialog and choosing a Class Library project in each case.
 * Right-click on the test project and choose `Add --> Reference` from the menu
 * Select the production code project and click OK to add the reference.

-TODO: Review for clarity

 ## Choose Your Own Adventure!